Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 What You’ll Need to Propagate a ZZ Plant in Water

-- Healthy ZZ plant with mature stems
+- A healthy ZZ plant with mature stems.

-- Sharp, sterilized pruning shears or scissors
+- Sharp pruning shears or scissors.

 - Filtered or distilled water